-I remember talking to Maya in the kitchen and I could barely speak, I thought she was so beautiful.
+I remember talking to Maya in the kitchen, and I could barely speak.
+I thought she was so beautiful.
 We both had other girlfriends at that stage, and when we met again two years later, that quickly changed.

-We were off to London to have Christmas with Maya’s sisters followed by two weeks driving through the snowy Scottish Highlands.
-I decided about 4 months before we left that I was going to ask Maya to marry me while on the trip, I just didn’t know exactly when and where.
-We were sharing luggage (and travelling light) so I was constantly changing my hiding spot for the ring.
+We were off to London to have Christmas with Maya’s sisters, followed by two weeks driving through the snowy Scottish Highlands.
+I decided about four months before we left that I was going to ask Maya to marry me while on the trip.
+I just didn’t know exactly when and where.
+We were sharing luggage, and traveling light.
+So, I was constantly changing my hiding spot for the ring.
 Which, to be honest, was hard to keep track of.

-I decided to wait for Maya in our hotel room, while she showered and prepared for dinner.
+I decided to wait for Maya in our hotel room while she showered and prepared for dinner.
 I waited for her in bed and placed the ring under the sheets, on her side of the bed.
 By this stage, I found it hard to wait in bed and started pacing.

 It was the best day ever.

-We were going overseas if the [Australian Marriage Equality] vote didn’t pass so only had 3 months to plan the big event, and everything except having our outfits made went perfectly.
+We were going overseas if the [Australian Marriage Equality] vote didn’t pass, so only had three months to plan the big event, and everything except having our outfits made went perfectly.
 In the end, we had our first dress fitting one week before the wedding and picked up our outfits the day before.

 THE WEDDING DAY

-Maya is Polish, and we incorporated the traditional Polish blessing into our wedding, just as all our guests sat down for dinner.
-It consisted of her parents welcoming us, the newlyweds, with salt, bread and two shot glasses – one filled with water, the other with vodka.
-Each of the newlyweds, that’s us, had to pick a glass and the one who picked the vodka is said to ‘rule the marriage’.
-I won that one!
+Maya is Polish.
+We incorporated the traditional Polish blessing into our wedding, just as all our guests sat down for dinner.
+It consisted of her parents welcoming us, the newlyweds, with salt, bread, and two shot glasses – one filled with water, the other with vodka.
+Each of the newlyweds (that’s us!) had to pick a glass, and the one who picked the vodka is said to ‘rule the marriage.’

-For me, I’ve cancelled my gym membership.
+For me, I’ve canceled my gym membership.